Homophobia in football: How non-league clubs are becoming fierce LGBTQ allies

 These are the sort of allies we need to see in all divisions.

 Altrincham’s Diversity & Inclusion Officer, Jordan Tyms, says smaller attendances possibly make it easier for non-league teams to stamp out homophobic abuse, but their smaller resources can in fact make it much harder to embrace the LGBTQ community as a whole.

 “Other clubs will be doing great work all over the country, but they don’t necessarily have the opportunity to showcase it,” he says.
 “I think there is definitely a willingness to support inclusion and diversity and the LGBT community but sometimes it comes down to priorities.
 Greater support from the leagues and The FA would help.”

 Of course, non-league football is also breaking boundaries on a more personal level.

 Not one of the 4000 professionals registered with the PFA has come out (although both USA international Robbie Rogers and ex-Aston Villa defender Thomas Hitzlsperger both did after retiring).
 But one particular Northern Premier League Division One South player has proven that yes, gay British footballers do exist.

-So next time you’re looking for something LGBTQ+ friendly to do on the weekend, maybe it’s worth checking out what your local non-league team is up to.
+It’s at the grassroots level where football’s thoroughly awkward relationship with the LGBTQ community appears to be making the most progress.
+So, next time you’re looking for something LGBTQ-friendly to do on the weekend, maybe it’s worth checking out what your local non-league team is up to.
 They may be more inclusive that you’d imagine.